siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 Now there is only one transform rule under this model: to handle the edge of `user_watched_movies` in the `user_watched_movies.sql`

-As we planned to ouput three columns: user_id, movie_id, rating, thus the `schema.yml` is like:
+As we planned to output three columns: user_id, movie_id, rating, thus the `schema.yml` is like:

 ```yaml
 version: 2